alextremp/versiona/README.md

 const versiona = require('versiona')

 versiona({
-  repoOrg: 'your_repo_org_or_username', // ex: 'alextremp'
+  repoOrg: 'your_repo_org_or_username',         // required, ex: 'alextremp'
-  repoName: 'your_repo_name             // ex: 'versiona'
+  repoName: 'your_repo_name',                   // required, ex: 'versiona'
+  pathToPackageJSON: 'path_to_package.json',    // defaults to 'package.json', set the relative path to package json if it's not in the same folder than the script
+  test: false                                   // true if just want to test the config without publishing / committing, defaults to false
 })
 ```